 Mark Andrew SternlichtSenior Partner

-Mark graduated from the UNC School of Law, where he was a member of the North Carolina Law Review.
-He earned his undergraduate degree with honors at UNC, where he earned membership in the Phi Beta Kappa honor fraternity.
+Mark graduated from the University of North Carolina School of Law, where he was a member of the North Carolina Law Review, in 1978.
+He is a Double Tar Heel, having earned a UNC undergraduate degree with honors in 1975, with academic achievements that resulted in him selected for membership in the Phi Beta Kappa academic honor society.
+He remains a loyal Carolina fan and especially enjoys basketball and football games.

 Mark is a member of the Cumberland County, North Carolina, and American Bar Associations, the North Carolina Advocates for Justice, and the American Association for Justice.
-He has taught at continuing legal education seminars for the National Institute of Trial Advocacy and the North Carolina Advocates for Justice.
+He served for six years on the Board of Governors of the North Carolina Advocates for Justice and has taught at continuing legal education seminars for the Advocates, as well as for the National Institute of Trial Advocacy.

 J.D., University of North Carolina School of Law, 1978